PacktPublishing/Clean-Code-in-Python-Second-Edition/README.md

 -----
 *The $5 campaign         runs from __December 15th 2020__ to __January 13th 2021.__*

-# Clean-code-in-Python

-## EuroPython 2016 talk
+# Clean code in Python

-As presented in EuroPython 2016
+# # EuroPython 2016 Talk

+Sources of the talk, as presented at EuroPython 2016.

+The source code of the talk is under talk/src.

+Slides EuroPython Page Video

-## Book
+Book

-"Clean Code in Python".

-The code for the chapters can be found under the ``book/`` directory.
+The source code for the examples listed in the book is under ''book/src.''